JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/external_system_integration.md

 ![Auto-import](/reference_guide/img/use-auto-import.png)

 Built-in support covers only root config files of linked external projects.
-However, there is a possible situation that particular external project has another config files which affect resulting project structure as well (for example, it might be a multi-project where every sub-project has its own config file).
+However, there is a possible situation that particular external project has more config files which affect resulting project structure as well (for example, it might be a multi-project where every sub-project has its own config file).
 That's why it's possible to enhance that processing by making target external system implementation (*ExternalSystemManager*) implement *ExternalSystemAutoImportAware*.
 That allows to provide custom logic for mapping file modification events to the target external project affected by that.

 **Note:** *ExternalSystemAutoImportAware.getAffectedExternalProjectPath()* is called quite often, that's why it's expected to return control as soon as possible.
 Helper *CachingExternalSystemAutoImportAware* class might be used for caching, i.e. *ExternalSystemManager* which implements *ExternalSystemAutoImportAware* can have a field like *'new CachingExternalSystemAutoImportAware(new MyExternalSystemAutoImportAware())'* and delegate *ExternalSystemAutoImportAware.getAffectedExternalProjectPath()* calls to it.